 If you had to make a list of things others might consider to be negative, yet you would say they are part of your “because of” list rather than your “despite” list, then what would you move from one to the other?
-So how do you want to incorporate that into 2019?
+So how do you want to incorporate that into this year?

 Finally, create a daily reminder and practice